ekbarkacha/ek_ml_package/docs/index.md

 \end{align*}
 $$

-Since the product of probabilities tends to zero or are very small (i.e between 0 and 1) we take its $log$ as $log$ is an increasing function to have **log-likelihood**:
+Since the product of probabilities tends to zero or are very small (i.e between 0 and 1) we take its $log$ as $log$ is an increasing function and it changes the product of probabilities in to summation which simplifies computation to have **log-likelihood**:

 $$
 \begin{align*}